 Owen reported that the Bureaus will launch the LEADERS initiative on Monday, November 13, the first day of 2017 National Apprenticeship Week.
 The application is on the Bureau website.
-The Bureau has received more than 50 applications to date.
-All stakeholders are encouraged to apply, if they have not done so.
+The Bureau has received more than 50 applications to date, and encourages all stakeholders to continue to apply, if they have not done so.
 Importantly, stakeholders choose their level of participation; the options range from allowing the Bureau to use the company logo on outreach material to co-presenting with the Bureau at industry roundtables.

-Owen noted that the State Painting Committee shared that applicants have not been notified as to whether they were accepted.
-Director Karen Morgan has not had time to send the confirmation letters.
+The committee commented that several applicants have not received confirmation or denial of their application.
+Owen shared that Director Karen Morgan receives and approves the application, but she has not had time to send the confirmation letters yet.